 - Your copyright notice must be kept.

-These licenses allow anyone to do what they want with your mod, which means they can modify, redistribute, sell, or leave-out attribution.
-These licenses can be used for both code and art.
+This license can be used for both code and art, and allows anyone to do what they want with your work.
+This means they can modify, redistribute, sell, or leave-out attribution.

-This is a common license for mod code.
-The only restriction it places on users of your mod is that they must include the same copyright notice and license in any copies of the mod or of substantial parts of the mod.
+This is a common license for code.
+The only restriction it places on users of your code is that they must include the same copyright notice and license in any copies of the code or of substantial parts of the code.

-There are some files that are recommended to include in your mod before you release it.
+There are some files that are recommended to include in your mod or game before you release it.

 The README file should state: